-Legislative Action 109th Congress
+Legislative Action in the 109th Congress

 On June 21, 2005, the House Appropriations Committee approved H.Rept.
-109-143 on the FY2006 appropriations bill that includes appropriations for NIH (H.R.
+109-143 on the FY2006 appropriations bill that included appropriations for NIH (H.R.
 3010).
 The House bill was passed on June 24, 2005.
 The report endorsed NIH's objectives in establishing the "Public Access Policy" and included language requiring NIH to develop an "aggressive" outreach program to ensure full participation by grantees in volunteering to submit their journal manuscripts to the NIH archive.
-It also requested the NIH Director to report to Congress by March 1, 2006 on the number of "articles"98 deposited and the length of the embargo by publishers - that is, the delay between publication and submission of each peer reviewed "article" to PubMed Central - and to estimate the total number of articles available for deposit.99 Senate Report 109-103 on this bill endorsed the objectives of the policy but also emphasized the need for interaction between NIH and stakeholders.
-It urged NIH to work with stakeholders as it implements the new policy; and asked NIH to report by February 1, 2006 on the number of peer reviewed "articles" deposited in the database, on "the extent to which the implemented policy has led to improved public access," on the impact on the peer review system, and on the cost of operating the database.100 The bill enacted after conference committee action was sent to the President for signature on December 28, 2005.
+It also requested the NIH Director to report to Congress by March 1, 2006 on the number of "articles"111 deposited and the length of the embargo by publishers-that is, the delay between submission of each peer reviewed "article" to NIH and its subsequent posting on the PubMed Central website-and to estimate the total number of articles available for deposit.112 S.Rept.
+109-103 on this bill endorsed the objectives of the policy but also emphasized the need for interaction between NIH and stakeholders.
+It urged NIH to work with stakeholders as it implements the new policy; and asked NIH to report by February 1, 2006 on the number of peer reviewed "articles" deposited in the database, on "the extent to which the implemented policy has led to improved public access," on the impact on the peer review system, and on the cost of operating the database.113 The bill enacted after conference committee action was sent to the President for signature on December 28, 2005 (signed as P.L.
+109-149).
+The NIH report to the committees was released in January 2006.114 It reported that for the first eight months of the system, the rate of submission was low, less than 4% of the total number of articles estimated to be eligible for submission, that is 1,636 out of about 43,000 that could be deposited.
+Lack of awareness, it reported, does not appear to be the primary reason for the low submission rate.
+The report did not describe the reasons for the low rate of participation, but publisher resistance seems apparent.
+The NIH said it will continue to work with participants and stakeholders to improve public access.
+It also identified three issues the working group was continuing to examine, which undoubtedly contribute the low participation rates: